+But the deaths of three people in a sweat lodge conducted by "self-help" author James Arthur Ray near Sedona, Arizona, in 2009 raised questions about how safe sweat lodges are.
 The problem was not the sweat lodge.
 The problem was James Arthur Ray, who was indulging in cultural appropriation of a sacred Native tradition.
 He held the sweat lodge for the wrong reasons–as part of an expensive retreat.
 It wasn't built correctly (plastic tarps were on the top).
 The people running the sweat lodge didn't know how to do it properly, and they pressured participants to go beyond their limits.

 Even though that kind of situation is highly unlikely, there are still a few things you should be aware of before you participate in a sweat lodge.

 In the Native American tradition, the person who “pours the waters” is the spiritual leader of the ceremony and responsible for monitoring the mental and physical condition of each participant.
 You need to trust they know what they're doing.
 Find out their background, experience, and who they learned from, just like you would check out anyone else you're trusting with your health.

 People respond differently to heat.
 Listen to your body and step outside the sweat lodge to cool off and drink water if you need to.
 Make sure that is the philosophy of the person who “pours the waters.”
 Some sweat lodge leaders (including the one conducted by Ray) discourage people from leaving.
 Feeling free to leave is especially important if you’re new to sweat lodges.

 People who should not participate in a sweat lodge including pregnant women and people with high blood pressure, epilepsy or medical conditions like heart disease.